Red Sphinx Books

 A suite of handwritten metaphysical remblings and speculative humour on 180 g semi-gloss art paper, featuring a number of drawings

-of inside-oouters done some years earlier.
+of inside-outers done some years earlier.
 Accompanied the exhibition of the same name at the BABS in London, November 2007

 29.8 x 21, loose wrappers, Heidlberg 2007,